tgenaitay/DLGtechseries/README.md

 ## Case Study (PLEASE READ BEFORE WORKSHOP #3)

-Louis Vuitton (LV) is planning an exhibition "SERIES 88" in Beijing on January 8, 2019.
-This very VIP event will feature [Nicolas Ghesquière](https://www.businessoffashion.com/community/people/nicolas-ghesquiere) (art director) and other high profile fashionistas in attendance.
-Lucky few guests will indulge a night of glamour and champagne 🍾
+Louis Vuitton (LV) will host an exhibition "SERIES 88" in Beijing on January 8, 2019.
+This VVIP event will feature [Nicolas Ghesquière](https://www.businessoffashion.com/community/people/nicolas-ghesquiere) (art director) and other high profile fashionistas.
+The lucky guests will enjoy a night of champagne 🍾 and glamour.

-LV team decided to selectively invite their top chinese customers (only high net worth) through a **WeChat interactive flyer** for **SIGN UP** 1 month prior, and **CHECK IN** (on site).
+The LV team have decided to invite a few of their top spending chinese customers.
+1 month before the event they want to send each VVIP an **interactive flyer** through WeChat inviting them to **SIGN UP**.
+When the VVIP guests arrive at the event, security need to be able to easily validate each guest and **CHECK THEM IN**.

-Thanks to its creative capabilities and *strong technical acumen*, **DLG agency works with LV on a retainer basis**.
-You have been tasked to come up with the most efficient tech solution for this event registration process.
-LV wants to combine a beautiful flyer for SIGN UP through WeChat as well as a smooth process for security CHECK IN.
+Thanks to its creative track record and *strong technical capabilities*, **DLG works with LV on a retainer basis**, but LV works with multiple agencies and it's not guaranteed you will win this project.
+You have been asked to propose the best tech solution for this event registration process.
+LV wants to combine a beautiful flyer for easy SIGN UP through WeChat and a smooth process for security CHECK IN.

-It's time for you to prepare for the proposal and convince LV China team as well as all possible stakeholders in the meeting room.
+It's time for you to prepare your proposal for a meeting where you will try to convince the LV China team and other stakeholders to trust your solution.

-During the project briefing meeting, we could see LV team was internally unsure of the best direction: should this ticketing tool *designed and built totally from scratch*? or use *an existing software as a service*? or perhaps an *hybrid solution (API as back-end + custom front-end?)*.
-On this question, you will have to come up with your recommendation and justify it.
+During the initial project briefing, you could see the LV team was unsure of the best direction.
+Should this registration solution be *designed and built totally from scratch*? or is there a suitable *existing software as a service* they could take advantage of? or perhaps a *hybrid solution (existing API back-end + custom front-end?)*.
+To answer this question you need to do your research and be ready to justify your recommendation.
+LV is a huge luxury brand and they are inviting their most important customers, the process must be smooth and nothing can go wrong.

 ### Assessment